-Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?
+Companies offering products or professional services these days have enough departments already, so why is there a need for one more – customer success?

 What is Customer Success?

 As the name suggests, customer success is a business method that ensures that your customers achieve the highest level of satisfaction while using your products or services.

 This is possibly the most important function after customer acquisition and should be an integral part of your growth strategy.